schrum2/MarioDiffusion/README.md

 }
 ```

+**Note:** This paper has been accepted to [AIIDE 2025](https://sites.google.com/ualberta.ca/aiide2025).
+An updated bibtex citation is coming soon!

 More content related to this research is also available at this website:
 https://people.southwestern.edu/~schrum2/mario.html

 ## Set up the repository

+**Note:** We developed this code using Python 3.10, but we believe it will work fine with more recent versions.
+We also used [Anaconda](https://www.anaconda.com/) to create a Python environment for the code, though this is not strictly required.

 This repository can be checked out with this command:
 ```